choose a question below to view the answer

 What is it like to have you in my birth space?

-My first priority at a birth (even before 'getting the shots') is anticipate the needs of a laboring mother.
-Upon arrival, I quietly set my bags in a corner, ready my camera, and slowly & calmly begin to document (or quickly, if you're pushing... ;) ).
-Many times I'll walk into the room without being acknowledged, and that's perfectly acceptable (and to be expected)!
-I want a laboring mother to know she can keep focusing on the work she has in front of her.
+My priority is anticipate the needs of a laboring mother.
+Upon arrival, I quietly set my bags in a corner, ready my camera, and gradually begin to document.
+Many times I may be present for several hours before we really exchange hellos - this is to be expected.
 Eliminating distractions and interacting only when necessary/requested allows the labor & delivery process to carry on efficiently and makes it possible for me to document a more authentic story.
 I also work to eliminate possibilities of being a distraction by bringing minimal (but powerful) equipment, rarely (if ever) using flash/lighting, keeping mechanical noises down, giving my clients space, and working hard to stay aware of my client's progress and level of awareness of my presence.
 We may chat between contractions, if desired.
 Other times, we may not even look at each other until you grin up at me with a baby in your arms, and ask me "Did you get it!!??"

 What is your experience with capturing birth?

 Capturing birth for the first time in 2011 was invigorating!
 I felt I had found my calling, and to this day, so many births later, I still feel honored when parents-to-be ask me to join them.